Bellevue State Park (Iowa): Trails

 The Nelson Unit has four trails that provide a variety of hiking opportunities.
 One trail leads to a scenic overlook of the Mississippi, one winds past Indian burial mounds, one passes through a restored prairie and a "Garden Sanctuary for Butterflies", and leads past an old limestone rock quarry.

 The Dyas Unit comprises about 4 mi of foot trails, scenic overlooks, a stream with beaver dams, and aquatic and other wildlife.
-In winter bald eagles concentrate to feed near the open waters below Lock and Dam No. 12. pileated woodpeckers are occasionally seen in isolated areas.
+In winter bald eagles concentrate to feed near the open waters below Lock and Dam No. 12.
+Pileated woodpeckers are occasionally seen in isolated areas.

 South Bluff Nature Center

 The South Bluff Nature Center in the Nelson Unit contains displays on the plants, animals and geology of Bellevue State Park.
 The center is open seasonally and offers a variety of programs in the summer.

 The "Garden Sanctuary for Butterflies" is located nearby.
-This unique area contains over one hundred separate plots, each featuring plants which provide food and habitat for butterflies.
+This area contains over one hundred separate plots, each featuring plants which provide food and habitat for butterflies.
 A network of pathways allows visitors to walk through the garden and see a wide variety of butterflies as well as enjoy the flowers and the pond in the center.